 Bedside nurses work long, 12-hour shifts that often include weekends.
 They tirelessly provide care to patients while also keeping up with family obligations at home.
 If you are an experienced registered nurse (RN) with a Bachelor of Science in Nursing (BSN), you may be ready to move away from direct patient care into a leadership position.
-A Master of Science in Nursing (MSN) – Nursing Administration can help you achieve that goal.
+A Master of Science in Nursing (MSN) – Nursing Administration from Texas A&M International University (TAMIU) can help you achieve that goal.

 What Is an MSN?